jam1015/vim-slime-ext-neovim/README.md

 ### Can Use PID or internal job id for configuration

 Under the hood Neovim sends text to a running a terminal using the `terminal_job_id`, which are typically low numbers.
 Neovim also keeps track of the `terminal_job_pid` which is the system's identifier, and importantly *is displayed on the status line of the terinal buffer*.
 The default settings are that the user if prompted with a `terminal_job_id` value, because this is what is used by neovim internally to send text to a terminal.
 However, because it is readily displayed for each running terminal, `terminal_job_pid` is much easier to manually configure, and that is why `vim.g.slime_input_pid=1` is included in the example configuration (the vimscript equivalent of this is `let g:slime_input_pid=1`.

+## Glossary

+- `PID`: In Linux, PID stands for "Process IDentifier".
+A PID is a unique number that is automatically assigned to each process when it is created on a Unix-like operating system.
+A process is an executing (i.e., running) instance of a program.
+Applies to Macos as well.
+Represented as `terminal_job_pid` in under the `variables` field of the `getbufinfo()` Neovim vimscript command.

+- `job id`: the internal identifier that Neovim attaches to a running terminal process. `termnal_job_id` is the corresponding field in the `variables` section of `getbufinfo()`.